Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 ![Launch session error](https://user-images.githubusercontent.com/45657289/215759609-fa3ecbd3-36fc-4985-8abe-bd05af07bba4.png)

 This is a [known issue](https://github.com/rstudio/rstudio/issues/11914) in older versions of Posit Workbench which will likely be fixed when the Posit Workbench environment is next updated.

+### Scheduling tasks

+#### How can I schedule R scripts with cron in Posit Workbench?

+Cron is not supported in the Posit Workbench environment.
+The Data Science team are currently testing an alternative scheduling solution, and in the future, Posit Connect will also provide scheduling functionality.

 ### Troubleshooting packages